Dunnock: Taxonomy

-Some taxonomists have recently suggested that dunnock might be better treated as three species, with P. m. mabbotti and P. m. obscura being elevated from subspecies status.
+Acceptance of these seven subspecies has not been universal; Shirihai & Svensson (2018) accept only three subspecies, P. m. occidentalis (including P. m. hebridium), P. m. modularis (including P. m. euxina, P. m. mabbotti), and P. m. obscura (including P. m. fuscata).
+Another study however recently suggested that dunnock might be better treated as three species, with P. m. mabbotti and P. m. obscura being elevated from subspecies status to separate species.

 Description

 A robin-sized bird, the dunnock typically measures 13–14.5 cm in length.
-It possesses a streaked back, somewhat resembling a small house sparrow.
-Like that species, the dunnock has a drab appearance which may have evolved to avoid predation.
+It has a brown back streaked blackish, somewhat resembling a small house sparrow.
+Like that species, the dunnock has a drab appearance which may have evolved as camouflage to avoid predation.
 It is brownish underneath, and has a fine pointed bill.
-Adults have a grey head, and both sexes are similarly coloured.
+Adults have a dull grey head, and both sexes are similarly coloured; juveniles are browner on the head, looser, 'fluffy' feathering, and more obviously streaked overall.

-Unlike any similar sized small brown bird, dunnocks exhibit frequent wing flicking, especially when engaged in territorial disputes or when competing for mating rights.
-This gave rise to a common name of "shufflewing".
+Unlike any similar sized small brown bird in Europe, dunnocks exhibit frequent wing flicking, especially when engaged in territorial disputes or when competing for mating rights.
+This gave rise to the old nickname of "shufflewing".

-The main call of the dunnock is a shrill, persistent tseep along with a high trilling note, which betrays the bird's otherwise inconspicuous presence.
-The song is rapid, thin and tinkling, a sweet warble which can be confused with that of the Eurasian wren, but is shorter and weaker.
+The main call of the dunnock is a shrill, persistent tseep along with a short, weak trilling note, which betrays the bird's otherwise inconspicuous presence.
+The song is rapid, thin and tinkling, a sweet warble.

 Distribution and habitat

-Dunnocks are native to large areas of Eurasia, inhabiting much of Europe including Lebanon, northern Iran, and the Caucasus.
-They are the only commonly found accentor in lowland areas; all the others inhabit upland areas.
+Dunnocks are native to large areas of Eurasia, inhabiting much of Europe and southwest Asia including Lebanon, northern Iran, and the Caucasus.
+It is the only accentor commonly found in temperate lowland areas; the others all inhabit upland areas, or (Siberian accentor) subarctic lowlands.
+Favoured habitats include woodlands, shrubs, gardens, and hedgerows where they typically feed on the ground, often seeking out detritivores as food.

 Dunnocks were successfully introduced into New Zealand during the 19th century, and are now widely distributed around the country and some offshore islands.
-Favoured habitats include woodlands, shrubs, gardens, and hedgerows where they typically feed on the ground, often seeking out detritivores as food.